Honoluluchampi/honolulu_audio_engine/README.md

 # Honolulu Audio Engine

 ## usage
+- Audio data creation
+  - Take your audio data as `std::vector<ALshort>` or `std::array<ALshort, *>` and so on.
+  -
-- You have to manage the index of audios as `Hae::BufferId` type.
+- Manage the index of your audios as `Hae::BufferId` by yourself, because your audio will be assigned to a buffer through its id.
+- Register your audio to Engine's buffer by specifying the buffer

 <details><summary>sample</summary>